Dinosaurs in Jurassic Park: Mosasaurus

 The Mosasaurus returns in Jurassic World: Fallen Kingdom, in the opening and ending sequences.
-Compared with the previous film, the Mosasaurus is depicted as being larger in Fallen Kingdom.
+The Mosasaurus is larger in Fallen Kingdom compared to its appearance in the previous film.
 ILM animation supervisor Glen McIntosh cited this as an example of how "we sometimes have to fudge reality to make something work.
 From shot to shot, the mosasaurus often changed size slightly to make best use of each frame composition".
-Although Mosasaurus was thought to have had a forked tongue, McIntosh said that the fictional animal was given a regular tongue to make it "more believable to most filmgoers", saying that "we'd played with its scale so much that we felt giving it a forked tongue would be too much".
+Although Mosasaurus was thought to have had a forked tongue, McIntosh said the fictional animal was given a regular tongue to make it "more believable to most filmgoers", saying that "we'd played with its scale so much that we felt giving it a forked tongue would be too much".

 For Jurassic World and its sequel, ILM referenced footage of breaching whales, which helped the team determine how to create realistic shots where the Mosasaurus leaps from the water.
-The Mosasaurus makes a brief return in the short film Battle at Big Rock, and in Jurassic World Dominion where she is seen sinking a fishing boat and later swimming with a pod of whales.
+The Mosasaurus makes a brief return in the short film Battle at Big Rock, and in Jurassic World Dominion, where she is shown sinking a fishing boat.
+This scene consists entirely of footage from the television program Deadliest Catch, after COVID-19 lockdowns forced alterations to the film's production.
+The show's 16 seasons were evaluated for ideal shots that could be used in Dominion, with the Mosasaurus added in through CGI.
+A Mosasaurus also appears in Jurassic World Rebirth with an updated design.
+It was responsible for stranding the characters on the island and showed to have some kind of symbiotic relationship with a pack of Spinosaurus.

+Mutadon

+Mutadon is a fictional mutant hybrid dinosaur, with several individuals appearing in Jurassic World Rebirth.
+A carnivorous flying dinosaur with wings, the Mutadons are a combination of Velociraptor and a pterosaur.
+This concept was conceived by the film's writer, David Koepp, following an encounter that he had with a bat during repair work at his house.

+The Mutadons went through many design changes, some of which depicted the animal with multiple heads and varying limb configurations, as ILM sought a balance between science fiction and believability.
+Carlos Ciudad, a visual effects producer on the film, said: "Mixing a raptor and a pterosaur presented a tricky design challenge.
+Although it's portrayed as a failed experiment within the story, the creature still needed to feel grounded and realistic on screen."
+The final design was selected around the end of 2024, after nine months.